All-in-One X/Twitter Scraper

 auth_token=aaa; ct0=bbb|||auth_token=ccc; ct0=ddd

-Residential Proxy (Optional)
+Residential Proxy (Included by Default)

-When to Use Residential Proxy
+When Residential Matters

 - Cookies expiring fast — residential IPs look more like real users, reducing session invalidation